Driven quadrature and spin squeezing in a cavity-coupled ensemble of two-level states: System Dynamics

+The truncation of third-order correlations is justified in the regime where the photon fluctuations negligibly affects the ensemble inversion, which is the case when $\{g_1,\Omega\}/\Delta_c {<} \kappa$.
+This is especially appropriate in the case where the cavity is only populated indirectly via the emission of the ensemble, and its validity was confirmed by comparing the dynamics of $\langle\sigma_z\rangle(t)$ obtained from fourth- and third-order truncated systems.

+Given the time and computational expense of numerically integrating the fourth-order truncated system, third-order truncation was instead used with the justification that it was sufficiently accurate for the parameter space explored in this work.

-} \end{widetext} The employed approximations convert the resulting autonomous differential system of equations from an infinite linear set to a finite non-linear one, which does not always converge to an asymptotically stable solution given the presence of a continuous coherent drive.
+The resulting coupled rate equations (not including the conjugate set of equations) are defined below with the complex loss rates denoted as $\Gamma_{c} =\kappa+i\Delta_c,~ \Gamma_t =\Gamma + i\Delta_0, ~ \Gamma =\gamma_1(\tfrac{1}{2} + \bar{n}) + \gamma_2^*$: \begin{widetext} { } \end{widetext} The employed approximations convert the resulting autonomous differential system of equations from an infinite linear set to a finite non-linear one, which does not always converge to an asymptotically stable solution given the presence of a continuous coherent drive.

-While the global stability of the resulting non-linear system can not be analytically assessed using conventional stability theory, a rudimentary analysis of the linearized Jacobian indicates that the system's equilibrium solutions are at least stable for the physically allowed values ($\langle \sigma_z \rangle \in [-1,1]$ and $\langle a^\dagger a \rangle \in [0,{+}\infty)$ ), and will at least converge to a stable periodic solution.
+While the global stability of the resulting non-linear system can not be analytically assessed using conventional stability theory, a rudimentary analysis of the linearized Jacobian indicates that the system's equilibrium solutions are at least stable for the physically allowed values ($\langle \sigma_z \rangle \in [-1,1]$ and $\langle a^\dagger a \rangle \in [0,{+}\infty)$ ), or will at least converge to a stable periodic solution.

-On the other hand, the resulting system becomes severely numerically stiff, especially when detuning is introduced and the single cooperativity $\mathcal{C} = g_1^2/\kappa\gamma_1 > 1$, resulting in the numerical instability for parameter configurations that can be difficult to predict.
-In light of this, some of the steady-state solutions are double-checked by numerically integrating the rate equations.
-This is carried out to map the derivatives beyond the point where they remain within the numerical solvers tolerance, for a duration corresponding to an order of magnitude longer then the reciprocal of the slowest defined rate.
+On the other hand, the resulting system can become severely numerically stiff for parameter configurations that are difficult to predict.
+This is especially so when detuning is introduced and the single cooperativity $\mathcal{C} = g_1^2/\kappa\gamma_1 > 1$.

+In light of this, some of the steady-state solutions are double checked by numerically integrating the rate equations.
+This is carried out to ensure that the derivatives converge to a limit where they settle within the numerical solver's tolerance and remain so for a duration corresponding to at least an order of magnitude longer than the reciprocal of the slowest defined rate.